 From 1920-1922 they joined the vaudeville circuit and became one of the biggest attractions.
 In 1924 the American Foundation for the Blind offered her a position with a generous income.
 Keller became an ambassador for the blind raising money and lobbying for the sightless.
 She made nine tours around the world and visited 34 countries.
-Several movies have been made about her life and struggles, more recently by William Gibson who created "The Miracle Worker," a TV and Broadway play and later a movie.
+Several movies have been made about her life and struggles; William Gibson created "The Miracle Worker," a TV and Broadway play and later a movie.

-Keller suffered her first stroke in 1961 and died on 6/01/1968 in Westport, CT., nearing her 88th birthday.
+Keller suffered her first stroke in 1961 and died on 1 June 1968 in Westport, Connecticut, nearing her 88th birthday.
 Her ashes were taken to the National Cathedral in Washington, DC.

-(Annie Sullivan was born April 12, 1866, though April 14 is usually given, Feeding Hills, MA., stated as from birth certificate by Jean Welt Taylor.)
+(Annie Sullivan was born on 12 April 1866, though 14 April is usually given, in Feeding Hills, Massachusetts, stated as from birth certificate by Jean Welt Taylor.)